sumnerevans/sumnerevans.com/content/caribbean-cruise-2016-17/2017-01-05-grand-cayman-cayman-islands.md

 like common sense.).
 Our driver made it *very* clear that the Cayman Islands are **tax free** (say it really slowly and emphatically in a deep Caribbean accent).

-We got to the boat and boarded and then then rode out to Stingray Sandbar.
+We got to the boat and boarded and then rode out to Stingray Sandbar.

 # Stingray Sandbar